Joint Custody Raises COVID-19 Concerns as Kids Travel Between Households, Out of State or Abroad for the Summer

 Differing opinions about the severity of the pandemic and the necessary precautions to take can make co-parenting especially volatile as co-parents weigh the impact on one parental household’s behavior may affect the health of another (i.e., step-siblings or relatives who may eschew masks).
 Unless your specific COVID-19 era child custody agreement prevents out-of-state travel or has other restrictions, then generally, each parent may choose to travel during the holidays, even though there is a pandemic, whether or not your co-parent agrees.

-A lot of proactive, positive co-parent communicative or mediation should take place to protect both families and assure that everyone is on the same page and working to the best of the child.
+A lot of proactive, positive co-parent communicative or mediation should protect both families and assure that everyone is on the same page and working to the best of the child.
 Understandably, parents would be hesitant about their child traveling or going on vacation during this current health crisis.

 If this sounds like your situation, take confidence that the Bronzino Law Firm, LLC, located in Brick, New Jersey, can help.
-Our experienced child custody and family law attorneys and are staying on top of ever-changing travel bans and guidelines to provide superior legal guidance for your custody matter.
+Our experienced child custody and family law attorneys stay on top of ever-changing travel bans and guidelines to provide superior legal guidance for your custody matter.

 Planning to Travel?
 Review Your Court Mandated Child Custody Order